 - Speech, physical, or occupational therapy: These therapies are designed to increase the child's functional abilities.

-- Medication: There are no drugs to treat the PDDs themselves.
+- Medication : There are no drugs to treat the PDDs themselves.
 Medications may be used, however, to treat specific symptoms such as anxiety, hyperactivity, and behavior that may result in injury.
+If a child has a seizure disorder in association with the PPD, then the child may be on or need antiepileptic medications.

 What Research Is Being Done on Pervasive Developmental Disorders?